danott/today-i-learned/_posts/2014-11-10-today-i-learned.md

-When accessing the Rails `flash` messages, Use strings instead of symbols.
+When accessing the Rails `flash` messages, use strings instead of symbols.
 I thought it was a HashWithIndifferentAccess...but it doesn't appear to be.